Difference Between MySQL and SQLite

 MySQL is one of the most popular and most preferred open-source relational database management systems.
-It is widely being used in many small and large scale industrial applications and capable of handling a large volume of data.
+Many small and large-scale industrial applications widely use it, and it has the capability to handle a large volume of data.
 MySQL supports the standard Structured Query Language (SQL).
-It is written in C and C++ language and developed by Michael Widenius and David Axmark in the year 1994. currently, Oracle Corporation is developing, distributing and supporting the MySQL application.
+It is written in C and C++ and developed by Michael Widenius and David Axmark in 1994. currently, Oracle Corporation is developing, distributing, and supporting the MySQL application.

-SQLite is a library written in C language that implements a serverless, configuration less and transaction SQL database.
-Unlike the other SQL database engines, it does not have a separate server.
-It makes use of an ordinary disk file for its read and writes operation.
-The SQLite database file is cross-platform and is easily copied between the 32 bit and 64 bit OS systems.
+SQLite, a library written in the C language, implements a serverless, configuration-less, and transactional SQL database.
+Unlike the other SQL database engines, it has no separate server.
+It uses an ordinary disk file for its read and writes operation.
+The SQLite database file is cross-platform and is easily copied between 32-bit and 64-bit OS systems.

-Head to Head Comparison between MySQL and SQLite (Infographics)
+Head to Head Comparison between MySQL vs SQLite (Infographics)

-Below are the top 14 differences between MySQL vs SQLite
+Below are the top 14 differences between MySQL and SQLite

-MySQL database server and SQLite have many things in common but there are some key differences that a programmer should know well in advance before making a choice of the database.
+MySQL database server and SQLite have many things in common, but there are some key differences that a programmer should know well in advance before choosing a database.
 Let’s have a look at the main key differences between MySQLvs SQLite.

 1. Application Programming Interface

-As you know to connect your application with the database you need some kind of connector or API which makes the connection setup very easy.
-MySQL has its own API whereas SQLite does not offer any.
-Though both the database systems are the same access methods namely JDBC, ADO.NET and ODBC.
+As you know to connect your application with the database, you need some connector or API that makes the connection setup easy.
+MySQL has its API, whereas SQLite does not offer any.
+Both database systems have the same access methods: JDBC, ADO.NET, and ODBC.

 2. Authentication and Security

-Most of the applications dealt with Personally Identifiable Information data that needs utmost security and limited access.
-A database should have some sort of authentication to avoid easy access to the data by an unauthorized person.
-MySQL offers built-in security features like SSH to authenticate its Users, also different roles can be assigned to a user to grant limited privileges.
-Unfortunately, SQLite lacks all these features, in fact, SQLite does not have any mechanism to authenticate the Users.
+Most applications deal with Personally Identifiable Information data that needs utmost security and limited access.
+A database should have some authentication to avoid easy access to the data by an unauthorized person.
+MySQL offers built-in security features like SSH to authenticate its Users; also, to grant limited privileges, you can assign different roles to a user.
+Unfortunately, SQLite lacks all these features; in fact, SQLite does not have any mechanism to authenticate the Users.
 Any person can get access to the database files.

 3. Database as a Service

-With the advent of cloud services like Azure, Amazon Web Services and Google Cloud, many companies are looking for a solution or a product can be Utilized as a service as well for its client.
-MySQL can be used as a service when hosted on a cloud whereas SQLite does not support this.
+With the advent of cloud services like Azure, Amazon Web Services, and Google Cloud, many companies are looking for a solution or a product that can be utilized as a service for its client.
+When hosted on a cloud, users can utilize MySQL as a service, whereas SQLite does not provide support for this.

 4. Multi-User Connection

-There is often a requirement where multiple developers need to work on the same database simultaneously, MySQL is specially designed to cater to this need and can handle concurrent Users.
-Unfortunately, SQLite does not have any provision of User Management, so at a time one User can access the database.
+There is often a requirement where multiple developers need to work on the same database simultaneously; MySQL is specially designed to cater to this need and can handle concurrent Users.
+Unfortunately, SQLite has no provision for User Management, so at a time, one User can access the database.

 5. Scalability

-Below are the topmost comparison between MySQL vs SQLite:
+Below is the topmost comparison between MySQL vs SQLite:

 MySQL | SQLite |